UANDES-4103-201910/course-project-ejrios-cbsanchez/grimmer/README.md

 * An user can modify his profile information, add a picture, change his biography, etc. He also can view, create, update and delete his own posts and also create and edit commentaries.

+* The user can add a map location to the post with a real address and then see the map on the full post view.

 * The user can see other people posts, comment them, up vote and down vote the post.
 Also he can see the author profile.